 Bangladesh Bank calls for applications for setting up digital banks

-The central bank has asked for applications from those interested in establishing a digital banks.
+The central bank has asked for applications from those interested in establishing a digital bank.

 Applications will be taken online, reads a circular on the website of Bangladesh Bank published on Thursday.